 We're doubling down on our investments in India for Amazon Prime Video: Jeff Bezos

-Amazon chief Jeff Bezos on Thursday said Prime Video is doing better than expectations in India and he has decided to double down the investment for the streaming service in the country.
-Bezos met a Bollywood gathering as he sat down for a chat with superstar Shah Rukh Khan and director Zoya Akhtar on his first trip to Mumbai though he has been to India earlier.
+Amazon chief Jeff Bezos has said the company's streaming service, Prime Video, is doing better in India than anywhere else and he has decided to double down the investment for it in the country.
+Bezos met Bollywood biggies Thursday night at a gathering where he sat down for a chat with superstar Shah Rukh Khan and director Zoya Akhtar, recounting experience of his India trip and how his vision to create the world's biggest bookstore led to the foundation of Amazon.

-"This is one of those businesses where the viewer is always looking for something fresh.
-And so you can never find a formula because as soon as you find the formula, it's not fresh anymore.
-So it really takes human ingenuity...
-I want Amazon Studios to be all over the world."
-He further said that he wants Amazon Studios to be "the most talent friendly studio in the world".

 "One of the hardest things that humans do is tell riveting, engaging, inspiring stories.
-When you get it right, it's a lever that can change the world."
-The event ended with a soul-stirring performance by music maestro A R Rahman, who performed his famous sufi numbers 'Kun Faya Kun', 'Maula Ali' and 'Mann Kunto Maula'.
+When you get it right, it's a lever that can change the world," he said.
+Bezos, who is on his fourth trip to the country and the first one in Mumbai, said he had never seen a more diverse place than India.

+In Delhi, he also visited the Gandhi memorial and laid a wreath in honor of the Mahatma.
+The trip, he said, was very meaningful for him.
+"There's a man that truly changed the entire world, taught the principles of non-violence...
+It was a great honor to be able to go there," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)